-Despite no amenities, Pillsbury State Park may have been one of my most favorite.
+Despite no amenities, Pillsbury State Park may have been one of my most favorite campgrounds.
 Trees covered in fall foliage surrounded three different tranquil ponds while a babbling brook passed my campsite.
-I awoke to intermittent rain, or so I thought, on occasion I think I mistook the peaceful sounds of water flowing in the brook as rain.
+I awoke to intermittent rain, or so I thought.
+On occasion I think I mistook the peaceful sounds of the babbling brook as rain.
 I had a busy itinerary planned for the day, so it probably wasn’t the best time to sleep in, but I was kind of tired of being soaked to the bone and needed to catch up on some zzz’s from the very beginning of my journey.

 Boyhood Home of Joseph Smith

 My next stop on Highway 14 in Vermont’s quiet corner, was the boyhood home of Joseph Smith born in 1805 and founder of the Church of Jesus Christ of Latter-day Saints.
 It is here where I met Sister “Smith” who provided me with The Book of Mormon.
-In addition, she also informed me that the granite obelisk, erected in 1905 as a memorial to Smith, is 38 ½ feet tall, one foot for every year of Joseph Smith’s life.
-Christian music resonated through the cold air providing a feeling of a worshiping atmosphere.
-This site is also a virtual cache, so I logged another cache, as the Home of Joseph Smith is virtual cache.
+Furthermore, she informed me that the granite obelisk, erected in 1905 as a memorial to Smith, is 38 ½ feet tall, one foot for every year of Joseph Smith’s life.
+Christian music resonated through the cold air providing a feeling of worship.
+In addition to learning about the history of the Mormons, I logged another cache, as the Home of Joseph Smith is virtual cache.

 Justin Smith Morrill Homestead

 Detouring a few miles off of Highway 14 toward Strafford, led me to the Justin Smith Morrill Homestead.
 According to the Reader’s Digest book, Morrill, a three-term U.S. congressman and longtime senator, introduced the “1862 Morrill Act which granted states federal lands in order for the establishments of colleges”.
 The pink mansion made me wonder if the senator ever worked with Mary Kay…just kidding.
-Actually, I was concerned I had missed it, but quickly realized that would have been impossible as long as I was on the correct road.
+Actually, I thought I may have missed the homestead, but quickly realized that would have been impossible as long as I was on the correct road.
+It definitely stood out!

 Covered Bridges in Turnbridge

 Veering back toward Highway 14, I drove through Turnbridge, VT , known for its covered bridges.
-According to my travel guide, though I only saw two.
+According to my travel guide there were five.
+I only saw two.
 I guess I’m not very observant.
 Howe Bridge, on the south of town, dates back to 1879 and is almost as old as Tunbridge’s self-proclaimed World’s Fair, a festival that has been held every fall since 1860.
 For a small town, the fair grounds were quite large.
-I got the impression the festival is quite an attraction for New Englanders, but I could be wrong.
+I got the impression the festival is quite an attraction for New Englanders.

 Rock of Ages in Graniteville

 From Sunset Lake, I headed northeast on Highway 14 to Graniteville.
 Here, I visited Rock of Ages, a company that has been mining stones since 1885.
 It is positioned next to the deepest granite quarry in the world and produces one-third of the nation’s memorial stones.
 In addition to the factory being on display by a self-guided tour, outside a granite bowling lane was available to anyone who wanted to set the pins up and then bowl to knock them down.
 Apparently, the company experimented with bowling lanes for commercial use in the 1950s.
 Finally, for anyone who has seen the last Star Trek, I’m told the guy leaping off the ledge was filmed at the quarry.
-I could have gone on a tour of the quarry, but it began to rain, and quite frankly, standing in the rain for 40 minutes didn’t sound very appealing to me.
-The good news, part of the quarry which was no longer used, was just up the road, so I got to see it.

 Elmore State Park

-Before I went to camp at Elmore State Park, I stopped for a good dinner at Foxfire.
+Before I continued north to camp at Elmore State Park, I stopped for a good dinner at Foxfire.
 It was fine Italian dining.
 I was just craving something green, so I ordered a spinach salad with mandarin oranges, almond slices, and gorgonzola with a hot vinaigrette and mussels in white wine sauce.
 It was nice to have a good meal!
+ETB